jeanphilipperuijs/mp4box.js/README.md

 =======
 If your favorite box is not parsed by MP4Box, you can easily contribute.
 Each box parsing code is stored in a separate file whose name is the 4CC of the box type.
 For instance, the parsing of the ```ctts``` box is located in [ctts.js](src/parsing/ctts.js).

-To contribute to MP4Box.js, simply clone the repository, run `npm install` and `grunt test`.
+To contribute to MP4Box.js, simply clone the repository, run `npm install --only=dev` and `grunt test`.